Action on Climate Change

 The Nisshin Seifun Group recognizes climate change as a factor that could have a direct and indirect impact across all stages of its supply chains, including the increased risk of natural disasters affecting its operating sites and wheat-growing regions.
 We conduct scenario analysis on climate-related risks and opportunities for our Group businesses based on the TCFD framework and use the findings as the basis for collective engagement with our stakeholders through disclosure.
 In August 2021, we expressed our support for the TCFD Recommendations and announced our participation in the TCFD Consortium.

-Furthermore, we have identified particular important risks and opportunities andce and examined climate strategy to address them.
+We conducted scenario analyses to identify risks and opportunities for our supply chain as of 2050 in two cases: one where the effects of climate change have been effectively mitigated, and another where climate change has progressed under the Business-As-Usual (BAU) scenario.
+Furthermore, we have identified particularly important risks and opportunities and examined climate strategies to address them.
 By reflecting the results of the analysis in our business strategy, we will enhance the continuity of our business and contribute to the realization of a sustainable society.

-Disclosure based on TCFD recommendations (1.2MB)
+Disclosure based on TCFD recommendations (FY2025 Version) (140.6KB)

 Medium/Long-term Targets